paulbrodersen/somnotate/README.md

 To the best of my knowledge, comparable databases are currently not (openly) available for experimental animal research, not even for mice.
-In other words, unless you are sitting on a trove of annotated data, you are probably better of using hidden Markov models, which are a bit old-school but also tried-and-tested and require very little data to train well.
-From my own experiments, 5-6 12-hour long EEG/EMG recordings seem to be sufficient; additional training data yields diminishing returns (see the supplementary information in the accompanying paper).
+In other words, unless you happen to sit on a trove of annotated data, you are probably better of using hidden Markov models, which are tried-and-tested (i.e. old-fashioned) and require a lot less training data to perform well.
+From my own experiments, five or six 12-hour long EEG/EMG recordings seem to be sufficient; additional training data yields diminishing returns (see the supplementary information in the accompanying paper).
+Note that this is three orders of magnitude less data than required to train deep neural networks such as MC-SleepNet.

-### Hidden Markov models: the art of pre-processing
+### Hidden Markov models and the art of pre-processing

 Decision trees and deep neural networks can be applied to high dimensional signals, as they extract the task relevant information internally.

-Hidden Markov models require low dimensional input signals to work well, such that a lot hinges on the quality of the selected features.
+Hidden Markov models require low dimensional input signals to work well, such that their performance strongly depends on the quality of the selected features.
 Previously published approaches using hidden Markov models applied them either (a) to hand-crafted features, or (b) to the outputs of other classification algorithms.
 The biases of human perception make the use of hand-crafted features undesirable: for manual sleep scoring, EEG traces are typically band-pass filtered between 0.5 and 30 Hz.
 This is likely sub-optimal, as automated approaches typically heavily rely on the high-frequency components of the EEG to distinguish between awake and REM states.
-Applying hidden Markov models to the output of other algorithms is also suboptimal, as the often discrete (or quasi-discrete) nature of the output of other classification algorithms likely removes a lot of task-relevant information.
+Applying hidden Markov models to the output of other algorithms is also sub-optimal, as the often discrete (or quasi-discrete) nature of the output of other classification algorithms likely removes a lot of task-relevant information.

 Somnotate uses linear discriminant analysis to compress high-dimensional samples into low dimensional features.
-This preserves the maximum amount of the linearly decodable, task-relevant information present in the original input, thus making optimal use of the available data.
-Somnotate thus likely represents a fairly optimal architecture for learning to extract state information from small to medium sized data sets.
+This preserves the maximum amount of the linearly decodable and task-relevant information present in the original inputs, and thus makes optimal use of the available data.
+Somnotate thus likely represents a fairly optimal classifier architecture for learning to extract state information from small to medium sized data sets.

+### A unique feature of Bayesian classifiers: accurate intermediate states

 ## Installation instructions